kitab-project-org/kitab-project-org.github.io/_posts/2021-07-13-A-Token-Frequency-Counter-For-OpenITI-Texts.md

 There are quite a lot of online tools that allow you to upload a file (or provide a link to a web page) and will produce a nice table with word counts.

-Unfortunately, this specific user group participant works with the largest text in the KITAB corpus, Ibn al-ʿAsākir’s [*Taʾrikh madinat Dimashq*](https://raw.githubusercontent.com/OpenITI/0575AH/master/data/0571IbnCasakir/0571IbnCasakir.TarikhDimashq/0571IbnCasakir.TarikhDimashq.JK000916-ara1.mARkdown), which weighs in at about 75 MB in the OpenITI version, and none of the sites I tried out was willing to accept such a large file.
+Unfortunately, this specific user group participant works with the largest text in the KITAB corpus, Ibn al-ʿAsakir’s [*Taʾrikh madinat Dimashq*](https://raw.githubusercontent.com/OpenITI/0575AH/master/data/0571IbnCasakir/0571IbnCasakir.TarikhDimashq/0571IbnCasakir.TarikhDimashq.JK000916-ara1.mARkdown), which weighs in at about 75 MB in the OpenITI version, and none of the sites I tried out was willing to accept such a large file.
 Others failed to produce a frequency list even with smaller books, probably because they don’t deal well with Arabic.

 There are a number of other options to create frequency lists from a text, but most involve using a programming language such as Python or R. Since most of our user group participants do not have any background in programming, we thought about using this question as an opportunity to show the user group how to install Python or R and run a simple script to create the frequency list (for example, using the fantastic R stylo library).